 Sports retailer Decathlon are known for their relatively priced but quality range of products, and their own bike brands Triban and Van Rysel appease the reputation that the French brand have acquired.

 In 2017, Decathlon revealed it was planning to drop the B'twin name from its Triban road bikes.
 It has since implemented the overhaul of its Triban range, as well as launching two new models.
 The range will now just be known as Triban, as opposed to B'twin Triban.

-On paper, it might seem inconsequential, but it's a big deal for the French brand with B'twin almost being a household name.
-However, it says it’s necessary because of the sheer number of bikes it now produces.
-The ranges have now been split to Triban and Van Rysel bikes.
+On paper, it might seem inconsequential, but it's a big deal for the company, with B'twin almost being a household name.
+Decathlon say, however, that such a move was necessary because of the sheer number of bikes it now produces.
+The ranges have been split into Triban and Van Rysel bikes.

-Being more specific, Decathlon says these bikes fit under the ‘cyclo tourisme’ category and suit beginners through to advanced riders while the Van Rysel Ultra range is for those who have a performance element to their riding.
+The Triban bikes fit under the 'cycle tourism' category and suit beginners through to advanced riders, whereas the Van Rysel Ultra range is for those who have a performance element to their riding.

 The bigger benefit of the name change, the brand says, was the creative freedom it offered to redesign the Triban bikes that have been the brand's bread and butter bikes for a very long time.

 Ranging from flat bar, go anywhere models through to superbly comfortable aluminium frame racing bikes, they flew off the shelves.
 They all also come with a lifetime warranty.

 Useful links for road bike shoppers…

 |Model overviews and reviews